- KVCache isolation — control who is allowed to share cached prefixes. A prompt cached for one

 _default (for example GET /quota/_default).Capacity isolation: per-tenant quotas

-Reuse isolation keeps tenants from reading each other’s data.
-It does not stop one tenant from filling the cache.
-For that, LMCache supports per-tenant quotas backed by the IsolatedLRU eviction policy.
+KVCache isolation keeps tenants from reading each other’s data.
+It does not stop one tenant from filling the cache capacity.
+For that, TMO supports per-tenant quotas backed by the IsolatedLRU eviction policy.
 How it works:- IsolatedLRU keeps a separate LRU ordering per

 cache_saltinstead of one global list, so eviction victims for one tenant are chosen only from that tenant’s entries. - A quota assigns each